IGCSE English Literature (Edexcel)

 What books do we study in the course?

-The Edexcel English Literature course recommends that you study four texts and I’ve chosen Pride and Prejudice, The Whale Rider and An Inspector Calls (together with the poetry anthology prescribed by Edexcel).
+For the Edexcel English Literature exam you study four texts and I’ve chosen Pride and Prejudice, The Whale Rider and An Inspector Calls (together with the Edexcel Poetry Anthology).
 I chose these texts because I think they’re approachable, enjoyable and not too difficult to write about.
 Hopefully this means that more students will be drawn to study English Literature.

 I love all these books and hope to convey something of my passion, so during the course I’ll tell you about the context in which these texts were produced together with the incredible lives of their authors.
 You’ll discover how Jane Austen and J B Priestley created such vivid and memorable characters as Mr Darcy and Inspector Goole, together with an understanding of how they wove such compelling literary works around them – texts which have stood the test of time.